blur-network/blur-mission-statement/BLUR_MISSION_STATEMENT.md

 Our network and community value public discourse between developers & community members, and allowing free expression by all who choose to productively make their voice heard.
 The Blur Network seeks to contribute to a better “truth” for tomorrow, by improving technology today.

-The Blur Network considers its core values to be embodied by: free (as in freedom) and open-source software, application-based co-education, and unilateral transparency.
+The Blur Network considers its core values to be embodied by: free (as in freedom) and open-source software, application-based co-education, and multi-lateral transparency.
 Above all else, it is our belief that the freedom to compete and share ideas is the most important driver behind progress.

 ## Regulatory Compliance and Perspective on Policy